thierr26/thierr26_personal_notes_sphinx_sources/source/external_usb_drives.rst

 how I've recreated a partition table (with a single Linux type partition) and how I've formatted and labeled the partition with the ext4 filesystem.
-This of course erases all the data on the drive, so **don't do that if your external drive contains precious data that you must preserve and retain!**.
+This of course erases all the data on the drive, so **don't do that if your external drive contains precious data that you must preserve and retain!**

 Indications about how to format to FAT32 are also provided.